Lauren Collins, master’s student, School of Social Work, Graduate Staff Assistant, Learning Technologies

 published January 2018

 Did you enjoy reading about how one of our graduate students contributes to the Grad School?
-Read about Graduate Student Assistant Lindsey Wilson, who supports her fellow graduate students of color through informed, impactful programming and events.
+Read about Graduate Staff Assistant Lindsey Wilson, who supports her fellow graduate students of color through informed, impactful programming and events.